-Located midway between Hobart and Launceston, this town is home to almost 500 lucky Tasmanians.
-I say lucky because the midlands area of the island, with the Heritage Highway running through the middle, is a very picturesque part of the state.
+Located midway between Hobart and Launceston, this town is home to almost 500 locals.
+The midlands region of Tasmania, with the Heritage Highway running through the middle, is a very picturesque part of the state.

-It’s the stuff that writers dream of: rolling green* hillsides, dotted with sheep and interspersed with poppy farms.
+Think rolling rural landscapes, dotted with sheep and interspersed with poppy farms.
 There’s hedges and creeks and a background of mountain ranges, sometimes capped with snow.
-The Heritage Highway itself is worthy of a separate article (and it’s on my to-do list!).
+Other towns in the Heritage Highway region are also worthy of separate articles.

-Although one of several villages now bypassed by the highway, a visit to Oatlands is well worth the extra few minutes of driving time it takes to detour.
-Given credit for Australia’s largest assortment of sandstone buildings, the town dates back to the 1820’s and retains a distinct colonial character.
-I could suggest that a walk around the beautiful esplanades, past the Court House, the Old Gaol and Holyrood House would be sufficient reason to visit.
-But for those who want more specifics, here you go…
+One of several villages now bypassed, Oatlands is well worth the small detour from the highway.
+Given credit for Australia’s largest assortment of sandstone buildings, the town dates back to the 1820s and retains a distinct colonial character.
+A walk around the beautiful esplanades, past the Court House, the Old Gaol and Holyrood House would be sufficient reason to visit.

-The blades and cap of the 1830’s sandstone mill can be seen from the highway, stretching 25 metres above the ground.
-The mill and surrounding complex have been undergoing a million dollar transformation, to bring the landmark back to the glory of a working existence.
-Artisan bakers from the Companion Bakery across the road in High Street (who operate Callington Mill) will use locally produced flour and ingredients to make their wood-fired, sourdough breads.
-Sounds yummy!
+The blades and cap of the 1830s sandstone mill can be seen from the highway, stretching 25 metres above the ground.
+The mill and surrounding complex have been undergoing a million dollar transformation, to bring the landmark back to its former glory.
+Artisan bakers from Companion Bakery across the road in High Street are the current operators of Callington Mill and plan to use locally produced flour and ingredients to make wood-fired, sourdough breads.

-Turns out, the lake is stocked with fish (and I even know what type: trout and salmon) provided by the local District High School Aquaculture Centre.
-No wonder it’s so popular – at least you know you have a chance of catching something!
-Great spot for a barbecue too, with the free facilities and picnic shelters.
+As it turns out, the lake had been stocked with trout and salmon provided by the local District High School Aquaculture Centre.
+No wonder it was such a popular campsite.
+At least there’s a chance of catching something!
+The lake was a great place for a barbecue, with facilities and picnic shelters.

-If Lake Dulverton fails the fishing enthusiast, there are other nearby options.
-Lake Sorell** and Lake Crescent are both located to the north west of Oatlands.
+If Lake Dulverton fails the fishing enthusiast, Lake Sorell and Lake Crescent (both to the north west of Oatlands) offer variety.
 Fishing in rivers and lakes in Tasmania requires a licence.